 It has an intelligently designed site-mounted, dual-stage state air filtration system.
 This mechanism ensures better engine performance and extends the longevity of the engine at the same time.

 The fuel tank is quite large with a capacity of 68.3 ounces.
 Yeah, it might not be as big as the 580BTS, but since this engine consumes less fuel, it can still give you an hour of blowing with one full tank fuel.

 Build & Operation

 Three things have been used to build this unit – Steel, Aluminum, and Plastic.
 The item weighs at 23.8 lbs which is a couple of pounds less than the 580BTS.

 That makes this blower a little more comfortable to operate.
-It has this shoulder straps and padded backrest which make it quite convenient to carry around.
+It has this shoulder straps and a padded backrest which makes it quite convenient to carry around.
 The strap felt to be a bit more comfortable than most other blowers.

 On top of that, it has a vented backpack that makes it a little more bearable in hot conditions.
 As a result, this blower felt even more comfortable to wear around on longer jobs.

 And surprisingly it reaches the sound level of only 70dBA, which is much more quieter than most other gas-powered leaf blowers.
 It’s a plus when you do extended sessions.